Judah Waten: Life and career

 He wrote novels, short stories and a history of the Great Depression in Australia.
-His best-known work is a collection of autobiographical short stories, Alien Son, first published in 1952.
-He travelled to the Soviet Union several times, once with Manning Clark.
+He is best known for two books, his autobiographical novel, Alien Son, first published in 1952 and for Distant Land, a story about a Yiddish-speaking Polish couple, the husband a former Talmudic prodigy turned intellectual and his wife Shoshanah, as they struggle to recreate and conserve their Jewish culture in a strange land.
+He travelled to the Soviet Union several times, once with Manning Clark and James Devaney.
 He was involved in the Realist Writers Group, International PEN, the Fellowship of Australian Writers and served on the Literature Board of the Australia Council.

 In 1967, he became a member of the National Committee of the Communist Party.
 However, he left the party in 1972 to join the pro-Soviet Socialist Party of Australia.

-In 1985 he died in Melbourne.
+In 1985 he died on his birthday in Heidelberg, and was survived by his wife, who was of Scottish descent, and their daughter.

 Honours and awards

 In 1979 he was awarded membership of the Order of Australia.

 In 1985 he was posthumously awarded the Patrick White Award.